oslabs-beta/venus/README.md

 ## Motivation

-As architectures shift more towards distributed and cloud based systems, the need for centralized and singular source of truth of end point services has grown in value.
+As the popularity of distributed server architectures has grown, so has the need for a centralized and singular source of truth on the health.
 While many of these services exist as large packages, Venus aims to give users a flexible suite of baseline statistics on their deployed apps.
+Additionally, Venus is configured within AWS so users will have direct access to their logs and only pay market rate for storage and computation as their apps grow in size.

 <br>